 City breaks by rail to France

-Thanks to Eurostar services from London, Ebbsfleet and Ashford to the continent, France is within easy reach of travellers from the UK.
+Thanks to Eurostar services from London, Ebbsfleet and Ashford, France is within easy reach of travellers from the UK.
 But the London to Paris train isn't the only option.

 Eurostar now offers direct services far beyond the capital and easy transfers in Paris or Lille onto high-speed TGV, Intercity or even regional trains means that few parts of France are beyond the reach of the excellent SNCF rail network.
 This opens up a whole host of opportunities for city breaks by rail in France.
 We've picked a few of our favourites:

 Only slightly further than Paris by train, Lyon is packed with attractions that give the capital a run for its money for a city break.
 There are many museums, from the traditional Museum of Fine Arts, to the modern Mac gallery, the Musée de Confluence and that's just for starters.